rubys/whimsy-board-agenda-nodejs/README.md

 The current board agenda tool (implemented in Ruby) attacks the text file with regular expressions and custom logic.
-In the new (Node.js/React.js) implementation, The regular expressions would be replaced by a YAML parser.
+In the new (Node.js/React.js) implementation, The regular expressions could be replaced by a YAML parser.
 One or more directories would be no problem, we can parse each file and build an array of the results.